How roof type, age, and condition can raise and lower your home insurance premiums.

 A calculator may provide a rough estimator your home insurance costs in Nova Scotia, but it probably won’t be as accurate as one that takes into account all these details.
 And, it certainly won’t provide the option to secure the rate you receive with a real broker or agent.

 All you have to do to get started is enter your postal code and click the “Get Started” button.
 Once that’s done, you’ll be asked to enter a bit of information about your home.
 Most of the information required will be inputted automatically as soon as you enter your address.
-Then, get ready to choose from a selection of 10+ quotes from home insurance brokers and agents serving Nova Scotia.
+Then, get ready to choose from multiple quotes from home insurance brokers and agents serving Nova Scotia.

 How to calculate the cost of home insurance in Nova Scotia: